Type

 Most records in Dandjoo relate to terrestrial species, since much of the data is generated by industry processes - for example surveys undertaken for regulatory approvals.
 However, marine data is not entirely absent - for example, many marine species are represented in records from the Western Australian Museum.

-What kinds of data can I find in Dandjoo?
+What data can I find in Dandjoo?

 Can I connect to Dandjoo via an API?